How to deal with a pest snail infestation in your aquarium?

 On the surface, this looks like a no-brainer.

 And while it’s a viable way to fix a snail infestation, things are a bit more complicated than that.
-Before introducing a predator fish for snail control, you will want to do enough research to ensure that the new fish you bring in is compatible with the ones you already have in your tank.
+Before introducing a predator fish for snail control, you will want to do enough research to ensure the compatibility of the new fish you bring into your aquarium matches with the ones you already have in your tank.

 Some fish species that are capable of killing and eating snails may have a different temperament from the ones you have in your aquarium.